SoraK93/E-Commerce_App/README.md

 # Project: E-Commerce App

-This project is a full stack application.
+This is a full stack application.

 This will contain all the basic features found in any e-commerce website.
 After which, I will start the optimization process for each specific process.

+The current state of the project can get confusing.
+So, I would like to clear up few things. **'Backend'** folder contains code related to **python migration**; **'views'** folder contain code related to **frontend** and **other** folders contain code of the **old Express/NodeJs backend**.

 > [!NOTE]
 > **Main Purpose:**